AVAuco/healthgait/README.md

 ## License
-Health&Gait is freely available for free non-commercial use, and may be redistributed under these conditions.
+Health&Gait is freely available for free non-commercial use, but may not be redistributed without the authors' consent.
 Please, see the [license](./LICENSE) for further details.

 ## Citation
 ```bibtex